- Home

 Evolution of Criminal Law

-Eugène Vidocq: The Convict Who Became the Father of Modern Criminal Investigation
+Eugène Vidocq: Convict Turned Father of Modern Criminal Investigation

-Eugene Francois Vidocq was an 18th century criminal who reformed himself and became the father of modern criminal investigation.
-He was a convict, an escape artist, a fugitive, a master of disguise, and a detective.
+Eugene Francois Vidocq was an 18th-century criminal who reformed himself and became the father of modern criminal investigation.
+He was a convict, escape artist, detective, and more.

-Learn what happens after harassing text / SMS messages reported to law enforcement.
-Find out what you can expect from police after filing a report.
+Learn what happens after harassing or threatening text messages are reported to law enforcement.
+Find out what you can expect from the police after filing a report.

 How to Report Harassing Text Messages to the Police

-Harassing text messages come in many forms; from an angry / emotional individual to non-stop harassment from a business in the form of Text Spam.
-Learn how to solve your SMS Harassment
+Harassing or threatening text messages come in many forms, from angry or emotional individuals to non-stop harassment from businesses.
+Learn how to report your SMS harassment.

 An Introduction to New York Self-Storage Laws